zebrunner/carina/docs/automation/api.md

 4. Specify expected HTTP status
 5. Call API
 6. Validate response by template or parse some data by JSON path
-7. Make further calls using data from previos call if needed
+7. Make further calls using data from the previous call if needed

 ### Useful features
-Framework contains list of useful feature for requests building and for responses validation.
-That makes easier support of such tests and and at the same time minimizes amount of test data.
+Framework contains a list of useful feature for requests building and for responses validation.
+That makes easier support of such tests and at the same time minimizes the amount of test data.

 #### Wildcards
-In some cases you may need to generate data in request to make request data unique.
+In some cases you may need to generate data in the request to make request data unique.
 The best way of doing this is to use wildcards for data generation:
 ```
 {
     "username": "generate_word(10)",          // Will generate random alphanumeric string with 10 characters